Category Archives: Mind Magic

 Created November 2, 2023

-This quote from Lao Tsu’s Tao Te Ching is worth unpacking.
-Taoism traces its roots to this collection of wisdom and another book, the Zhuangzi.
+The title, a quote from Lao Tsu’s Tao Te Ching, is worth unpacking.
+Taoism traces its roots to this collection of wisdom, as well as another book, the Zhuangzi.
 Both books were written about half a millennium before the birth of Jesus Christ.
-Now, about two millennia after that world changing event, almost every living person knows and understands what the Force means to a Jedi knight, and this is the closest thing to the Tao in our modern pop culture.
-There are many differences however between Steven Spielberg’s brilliant conception and the Tao.
+Now, about two millennia after that world-changing event, almost every living person knows and understands what the Force means to a Jedi knight, and this is the closest thing to the Tao in our modern pop culture.
+There are many differences, however, between Steven Spielberg’s brilliant conception and the Tao.

 There is no “dark side” to the Tao.
 The Tao is the animating principle of all of existence and its common soul or spirit.
 It is inherently innocent, simple, humble, honest, natural, and spontaneous.
 Lao Tsu attributed the “dark side” of human beings to their falling out of synch with the Tao due to unnatural additives to natural simplicity and humility.
 In the language I use to explain such things, these de-synchronizing additives are all the result of ego attachments to things that reach beyond the natural enjoyments of life.